“We got big news, the party boat is here. The band is kickin’, and I see lots of beers.”

 – Clutch, “Big News II”

-On the night before Clutch played to a full house last fall at the Tvornica Kulture club in Zagreb, Croatia, the band ventured out for a few beers and by evening’s end developed a particular affinity for the lagers from local brewery Pivnica Medvedgrad.
+On the night before Clutch played to a full house in late 2016 at the Tvornica Kulture club in Zagreb, Croatia, the band ventured out for a few beers and by evening’s end developed a particular affinity for the lagers from local brewery Pivnica Medvedgrad.
 Unbeknownst to the band, prior to their arrival the brewery had teamed up with a local artist to develop what drummer Jean-Paul Gaster calls “the coolest thing that anybody has ever done for us.”

 “The next day we showed up at the gig, and the same brewery had brewed beer especially for us and for that gig,” Gaster says.
 “It blew me away because, obviously, when somebody brews a beer they have to think about ingredients and what those ingredients mean.
 No doubt the brewers had to be thinking about Clutch, maybe even listening to our music while they were putting it together.”